 Today, when a website does not have an SSL/TSL certificate, web browsers give you a warning not secure.
 This warning not only scares people but also gives you a disadvantage in search engine ranking.
 On Azure, web sites have a default https-enabled URL, like https://sitename.azurewebsites.net/, but when you have a vanity domain configured, you are missing this secure connection.
 Luckily there are some free SSL/TLS certificate options to explore.
 Let’s Encrypt Wait, there is Let’s Encrypt, its free!

 I learned all my basic computer and programming skills on Commodore computers, like the C64, Amiga 500, and 1200.
 Twenty-eight years ago, I upgraded my Amiga 1200 with a faster processor (Motorola 68030) and extra memory (4 megabytes).
 I also added an FPU (Motorola 68882), a realtime clock, and an internal hard disk (120 megabytes), which is still working correctly in 2020 (wow).
 At that time, this was a fast Amiga.

-Saving the planet a little bit and trying out new technology is cool, and in the end, it will save me also some money.
+Saving the planet a little bit while trying out new technology is fantastic, and in the end, it will save me also some money.
 When building my house last year, I invested in solar energy.
-The sun delivers me free electricity during the day, especially around noon, but I use it mostly at the end of the day and at the beginning of the evening.
-Most of my solar energy goes to the public energy grid, and I need to bay it back in the evening.
+The sun delivers me free electricity during the day, especially around noon, but I use it mainly at the end of the day and the beginning of the evening.
+Most of my solar energy goes to the public energy grid, and I need to repurchase it in the evening.